 I honestly think each album is fascinating in its own way.
 One of the signs of great art is that it gets better the more you dig in and explore.
 That was the case with Michael Jackson.
 You immerse yourself in an album and slowly it begins to reveal itself to you.
 You discover new things with every listen: new sounds, new patterns, new connections.
 So I feel like I fell in love with every album for different reasons.
 I love the sheer joy and energy of ‘Off the Wall;’ I love the contrasts of ‘Thriller;’ I love the bass lines and cinematic feel of ‘Bad.’ etc. etc. That being said, if I was forced to choose, I would probably go with the ‘Dangerous/HIStory’ era as most fascinating because it spans such an enormous spectrum of styles, emotions and ideas.
 I think those were Michael’s most complete, fully realized artistic visions.

 There were many things.
 I was consistently amazed by how aware he was of his artistic decisions.
 Things didn’t happen by accident.
 He knew exactly what he wanted.
 So even on an album like ‘Blood on the Dance Floor,’ which he didn’t really want to do at first, once he was committed he was committed.
 He knew what he wanted to put together, the moods and textures and emotions he wanted to conjure.
 And he was very particular about all the details that were necessary to communicate what he heard and saw in his head.

 I have a Michael Jackson Studies page on my website where I listed many of the sources that were helpful to me.
 Probably my two favourite books are Michael’s ‘Dancing the Dream’ and Armond White’s ‘Keep Moving: The Michael Jackson Chronicles.’
-(Click here to view Joe’s web site). (http://www.joevogel.net/mj-studies)
+(Click here to view Joe’s web site).

 My more complete answer to this is laid out in the book.
 I just feel the song encompasses so much.
 There is so much power and urgency and passion in its delivery.
 I’ve probably heard the song a thousand times and I still get goosebumps every time I hear it.
 It is truly an epic song that will go down, I believe, as one of the most significant pieces of music of the past century.

 ‘Dangerous’ was my favourite for a long time, but over the past couple of years ‘HIStory’ has moved into the #1 spot.
 They are very close though, as are the others.
 Michael didn’t make bad albums.

 Interview by Kate Allen on behalf of MJWN with special thanks to Joseph Vogel